luzpaz/owncast/web/docs/README.md

 #### Notes about `form-textfield-with-submit` and `form-togglefield` (with useSubmit=true)

 - The text field is intentionally designed to make it difficult for the user to submit bad data.
-- If you make a change on a field, a Submit buttton will show up that you have to click to update.
+- If you make a change on a field, a Submit button will show up that you have to click to update.
 That will be the only way you can update it.
 - If you clear out a field that is marked as Required, then exit/blur the field, it will repopulate with its original value.

 - Both of these elements are specifically meant to be used with updating `serverConfig` fields, since each field requires its own endpoint.